acteng/will-it-fit/README.md

 The web app expects `web/public/out.fgb` to be a flatgeobuffer file with polygons in WGS84 representing space that roads can't go (such as buildings).
 There are scripts in `data_prep/` to build these from different sources; please see there for examples.

 To run the web app, `cd web; npm i` to initially install dependencies.
-Then `npm run wasm` whenever the Rust code in `backend/` changes.
+Then `npm run wasm` (for fast compilation but slow runtime, `npm run wasm-release` for the opposite tradeoff) whenever the Rust code in `backend/` changes.
 Finally, `npm run dev` starts the web app locally and automatically picks up changes in `web/`.

 ### Code overview